-As part of its assessment of affordability for the forthcoming tariff review, the RIC is required to make assumptions about the state of the affairs in the country and particularly future income growth, including those for low income households.
+As part of its assessment of affordability for the forthcoming tariff review, the RIC is required to consider the state of the affairs in the country and particularly future income growth, including those for low income households.
 The analysis will involve looking at the trends in key economic variables such as Gross Domestic Product, average monthly income and unemployment rates.
-The latest indicators of poverty and percentage of the population receiving social welfare payments will also be analyzed to ascertain the extent poverty and vulnerability within the society.
+Particular attention will be placed on examining the short and medium term effects of the Covid-19 pandemic on electricity consumption, the level of unemployment in the country, and on the economy as a whole.
+The latest indicators of poverty and percentage of the population receiving social welfare payments will also be analyzed to ascertain the extent of poverty and vulnerability within the society.